 About the Instructor

-Jasmine Ray-Symms holds a master’s degree in Organizational Leadership from Gonzaga University.
-She is actively involved in the ministry of United Women in Faith as president of both her local church unit and the Puget Sound District.
-She hosts a blog where she writes on her experiences with schizoaffective disorder, LGBTQ, and addiction: www.jasmineraysymms.com.
-Her ministry passion is to help people overcome the struggles in their life through compassion, empathy and empowerment.
+Jasmine Ray-Symms holds a bachelor’s degree in Social Sciences (Psychology and Sociology) and a master’s degree in Organizational Leadership.
+She is actively involved in the ministry of her local church and is a member of the Abundant Health Team for the Oregon-Idaho Conference and the Mental Health Task Force for Disability Ministries for the United Methodist Church.
+She hosts a blog where she writes on her experiences with schizoaffective disorder, LGBTQ, and addiction through the lens of her faith at: www.jasmineraysymms.com.
+Her ministry passion is to help people overcome the struggles in their life through compassion, empathy, and empowerment.